 - The process continues until the Cell is full.
 After the Cell is filled to its max capacity, either a new Cell will begin on top of the waste or a final cover will be placed over it.
 If the Cell is put under final cover, it will be capped with several feet of soil and vegetation to prevent erosion or future exposure to the waste.

-- As the waste breaks down within the landfill under that final cover, it eventually creates methane and carbon dioxide gas from the decay.
-While the carbon dioxide filters itself out naturally through the Cell’s liquid filtration process, the methane needs to be collected to be vented, burned, or converted into energy.
-Most modern landfills will have a harvesting system that allows them to pull out the gas from the old cell and repurpose it for new use, such as flaring or electricity.
+- As the waste breaks down within the landfill under that final cover, it eventually creates Landfill Gas (LFG), composed primarily of methane and carbon dioxide, from the decay.
+The LFG needs to be collected to be flared or converted into energy.
+Many modern landfills will have a system that allows them to convert the gas from the old cell into renewable energy in the form of electricity or Renewable Natural Gas.

 - Once the Cell is closed and covered, the area is monitored and maintained for 30 years to ensure everything continues to be environmentally sound.